mahmutbas/microservices-docker/README.md

 Spring boot and mongo db using on docker.

 ## Steps
-1- Have docker deamon, Pull commits and then
+1- Have docker deamon, Pull all commits and then
 2- Under app modules, you can reach to Dockerfile's.
 Build them and create images

 Run on terminal: